hellkaim/dsvpn-nosec/README.md

 * `<external ip>` (server only): the external IP address of the server.
 Can be left to `"auto"`.
 * `<gateway ip>` (client only): the internal router IP address.
 The first line printed by `netstat -rn` will tell you (`gateway`).
 * `nocrypto` (optional): disables encryption, useful when DSVPN is used with another secure transport.
+* `noroutes` (optional, legacy): prevents automatic route configuration, allowing manual control.
-* `noroutes` (optional): prevents automatic route configuration, allowing manual control.
+* `--noroutes` (optional): prevents automatic route configuration, allowing manual control.
+This can be placed anywhere in the command line arguments.

 If all the remaining parameters of a command would be `auto`, they don't have to be specified.